Great public speakers motivate their audience and inspire them to take action.

 "Our ability to communicate relies on our ability to have common ground."

-It's not always easy to think of a topic to talk about, or even motivate yourself to sign up for an event and give a speech to an audience.
-TED Talks like these can help you deliver a successful speech or presentation.
+It's not always easy to think of a topic to present to an audience, or even motivate yourself to sign up for an event.
+TED Talks like these will hopefully motivate you to take the step onto a stage and deliver a memorable speech.